What is viral meningitis?

 Many different viruses can cause viral meningitis, including:

-Stomach viruses ( enteroviruses Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
-Enterovirus infections are caused by many different viruses.
-Symptoms... read more )—these are the most common cause
+Stomach viruses (enteroviruses Overview of Enterovirus Infections Enteroviruses are a group of viruses.
+Enterovirus infections affect many parts of the body and may be caused by any of several different viral strains.
+Enterovirus infections may be caused by... read more )—these are the most common cause

-Viruses carried by mosquitoes ( arboviruses Overview of Arbovirus, Arenavirus, and Filovirus Infections Arbovirus, arenavirus, and filovirus are viruses that are spread from animals to people and, with some viruses, from people to people.
+Viruses carried by mosquitoes (arboviruses Overview of Arbovirus, Arenavirus, and Filovirus Infections Arbovirus, arenavirus, and filovirus are viruses that are spread from animals to people and, with some viruses, from people to people.
 The animal involved depends on the type of virus.
-Many... read more )
+Many... read more such as West Nile virus)

 Lymphocytic choriomeningitis virus Lymphocytic Choriomeningitis Lymphocytic choriomeningitis is a viral infection that usually causes a flu-like illness, sometimes with rash, joint pain, or infections in other parts of the body.
 Most people become infected... read more , carried by infected mice or pet hamsters